 - 5.6 Link appropriate content to get inbound links

 - 5.10 Influencer marketing for your link building

 - 5.12 Wiki

 - 6 LINK BUILDING TACTICS – An overview of successful ways to build backlinks – PDF

 The building of links was considered a simple way to successfully improve the ranking of any website only ten years ago.
 With the help of specific tools, it was easy to get a lot of backlinks into special online registers, which had a positive impact on the ranking of a website.
 In this time dmoz.org continued growing to one of the most relevant registers worldwide.
 Nowadays, most backlinks from such registers have little to no influence on the ranking of a website, to the point where if a website almost only has backlinks from such registers (depending on the quality of the register), it can even negatively affect its ranking with Google.

-Forums were another very popular way to build links, as you could put a link to your own website into your signature and it create a link each time you posted a reply.
-Hosts utilised this and filled forums with lot of links which often were completely irrelevant regarding the respective topic.
-Even in the threads themselves, they added plenty of links to increase the amount of backlinks and forced search engines to react by reducing the importance of these links.
+Forums were another very popular way to build links, as you could put a link to your own website into your signature and it created a link each time you posted a reply.
+Hosts utilized this and filled forums with a lot of links which often were completely irrelevant regarding the respective topic.
+Even in the threads themselves, they added plenty of links to increase the number of backlinks and forced search engines to react by reducing the importance of these links.
 Today most of the links in forums are “no-follow” links, which further reduces their relevance for link building.